 The Gambia Project

-The Strode College Gambia Project is now entering its seventh year with successful completion of the first phase of the Project in February 2012.
-Tujereng is a poor village where there would usually be little or no chance of being able to afford a project of this kind.
-Unemployment is very high and the average income for those lucky enough to be employed is less than 50 pence a day.
+The Strode College Gambia Project is now entering its eighth year with successful completion of the first phase of the Project in February 2012.
+Tujereng is a poor village, where there would usually be little or no chance of being able to afford a project of this kind.
+Unemployment is very high, and the average income for those lucky enough to be employed is less than 50 pence a day.

-Since the Project started most of the money raised has been by the students through their fundraising activities such as car washing, sponsored bike rides, auctions, pub quizzes, music concerts, raffles with donated prizes by local businesses, bag packing in local supermarkets and the selling of Gambian material, bracelets and bags.
+Since the Project started, most of the money raised has been by the students through various fundraising activities such as car washing, sponsored bike rides, auctions, pub quizzes, music concerts, raffles with donated prizes from local businesses, bag packing in local supermarkets and the selling of Gambian material, bracelets and bags.
 Strode College staff have been very supportive of the students fundraising activities.
 There have also been some welcome donations by local business people.

 A group of students accompanied by staff go out to Gambia every February for 2 weeks.
-These visits strengthen the link we have with the village of Tujereng and offer students a valuable learning experience as they very quickly realise how fortunate they are with their material possessions and access to services and facilities that they take for granted, such as education and the National Health Service.
+These visits strengthen the link we have with the village of Tujereng.
+They offer students a valuable learning experience, as they very quickly realise how fortunate they are with their material possessions and access to services and facilities that they take for granted, such as education and the National Health Service.
 They also experience and gain an insight into a very different culture with many different beliefs and attitudes.

-Students spend time with the Gambian families to gain insight and experience of a typical family day taking part in daily duties including drawing water from the well, shopping at the market and preparing meals.
+Students spend time with the Gambian families to gain insight and experience of a typical family day.
+They take part in daily duties including drawing water from the well, shopping at the market and preparing meals.
 The students are accommodated in the Tunbung African Art Village in Tujereng, owned by a well‑known Gambian artist, Etu Ndow, which is modelled off a traditional African village built using traditional materials.

-In February 2009 the Youth Centre was officially opened by Malang Jassy, the Gambian Government Minister for Youth and Sports.
-Speeches were given by the Alkalow and senior representatives from the College, Lorraine Smart [Head of Development] and Pene Prior [Deputy Principal].
-In addition to the speeches the opening ceremony involved a programme of dancing, music and singing performed by local people as well as students from the College.
-During the ceremony the College representatives presented a village football team 'Old Hands' with a complete Liverpool football strip donated by Liverpool Football Club.
+In February 2009, the Youth Centre was officially opened by Malang Jassy, the Gambian Government Minister for Youth and Sports.
+Speeches were given by the Alkalow and senior representatives from the College, Lorraine Smart (Head of Development) and Pene Prior (Deputy Principal).
+In addition to the speeches, the Opening Ceremony involved a programme of dancing, music and singing performed by local people, as well as by students from the College.
+During the ceremony, the College representatives presented a village football team - ‘Old Hands’. - with a complete Liverpool football strip donated by Liverpool Football Club.
 The ceremony was covered by a Gambian television crew and substantial news coverage of three and a half minutes was shown on Gambian national television the following evening.
 The ceremony was also covered by a number of Gambian newspapers.

-The visits to Gambia have a tendency to have a high profile, for example, during the first visit to Gambia students were formally introduced to the President.
-Dr Yahya Jammeh, at an official opening of an energy plant in the village of Tujereng.
+The visits to Gambia often have a high profile, for example, during the first visit to Gambia students were formally introduced to the President, Dr Yahya Jammeh, at an official opening of an energy plant in the village of Tujereng.
 This was shown on Gambian national television and was covered in local newspapers.

-Students are now embarking on the second phase of the Project which is to provide financial support for the rebuilding of the Fandema Women’s Skills Training Centre in Tujereng.
-The Centre works with women from Tujereng village and the surrounding areas aged 18 to 65, particularly those women who have had no education or have had to withdraw from education (often due to pregnancy) along with women who want to improve their life standards and opportunities.
-In December 2011 a fire destroyed all the Centres facilities including classrooms, offices, exile workshop, computers, sewing machines, text books, tie dye and cosmetic resources.
+In 2012, students embarked on the second phase of the Project, which was to provide financial support for the rebuilding of the Fandema Women’s Skills Training Centre in Tujereng.
+The Centre works with women aged 18 to 65 from Tujereng village and the surrounding areas; particularly those women who have had no education or have had to withdraw from education (often due to pregnancy), along with women who want to improve their life standards and opportunities.
+In December 2011, a fire destroyed all the Centres’ facilities including classrooms, offices, textile workshop, computers, sewing machines, text books, tie dye and cosmetic resources.
 The staff and women from the Centre are currently operating from a building loaned to them while the Skills Learning Centre is being rebuilt.
-Students from the College have already raised and sent out £360 which will be used to help purchase aluminium windows for one of the buildings being rebuilt and essentials text books for teaching, The students are intending to raise £10,000 over the next 2 years.
+Students from the College raised over £2,000, which was used for the rebuild and to purchase essentials text books and other resources for teaching.

-For further information please contact Bill Scott, Student Support Manager Bill Scott (Project Manager) on 01458 844454 or by email: firstname.lastname@example.org
+For further information, please contact Bill Scott, Student Support Manager.
+Tel: 01458 844 454 or by E-mail: firstname.lastname@example.org